kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Today is a day dedicated to working on your final projects.
   - **Prompt 1:** Discuss what you accomplished and set goals for the long weekend.

-  - Remember to complete your post-class reflection to disucss what you learned today while you worked on your final project.
+- Remember to complete your post-class reflection to discuss what you learned today while you worked on your final project.

 #### Day 6: Homework readings